projf/projf-explore/graphics/fpga-graphics/README.md

 You can build projects for [iCEBreaker](https://docs.icebreaker-fpga.org/hardware/icebreaker/) using the included [Makefile](ice40/Makefile) with [Yosys](https://yosyshq.net/yosys/), [nextpnr](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](https://github.com/YosysHQ/icestorm).

-You can get pre-built tool binaries for Linux, Mac, and Windows from [YosysHQ](https://github.com/YosysHQ/oss-cad-suite-build).
+You can get pre-built binaries for Linux, Mac, and Windows from [YosysHQ](https://github.com/YosysHQ/oss-cad-suite-build).

 For example, to build `flag_ethiopia`; clone the projf-explore git repo, then: